OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - `/var/log/one/$ID.log` where `$ID` identifies the VM

-Other logs are also available in Journald, use the following command to show:
+Other logs are also available in Journald, use the following command to show these:

 ```default
 # journalctl -u opennebula.service